The American Camp Association® (ACA) announced that West Virginia University Jackson's Mill has again received ACA-Accredited® Camp status for 2018.

 "WVU Jackson’s Mill and ACA form a partnership that promotes summers of growth and fun in an environment committed to safety," said Truman Wolfe, director, WVU Jackson’s Mill.
 "ACA accreditation demonstrates our commitment to quality camp programming."

-Chad Proudfoot, who serves as the camp’s ACA Accreditation compliance officer, noted the significance of the accreditation process.
+Chad Proudfoot, who served as the camp’s ACA Accreditation compliance officer, noted the significance of the accreditation process.
 “ACA maintains very strict standards for camp facilities through the United States, and we are committed to maintaining those high standards.
 This extended accreditation is a true testament to the work of the whole staff and their pride and dedication to making this an outstanding camping facility for future visitors.”